- The average cost of car insurance in Idaho is $1,901 a year or $158 per month, based on our data analysis.

 Full coverage comprises liability, comprehensive, collision and any other coverage required by your state.

-Below, you will find the rates for car insurance in Idaho for different coverage levels.
+Below are the Idaho car insurance costs for three different coverage levels.

 | Coverage level | Monthly rates | Annual rates |